-And more generally, what can Whovians expect from series 13?
+But more generally, what can Whovians expect from series 13?
 Which foes and other characters are returning, which new cast members should we be looking out for and which weird and wonderful points of time and space will the TARDIS be dropping our heroes off in?

 Read on to find out everything we currently know about Jodie Whittaker’s next Doctor Who series.

-When is Doctor Who series 13’s BBC release date?
+Doctor Who series 13 BBC release date

 While there’s no official premiere date for Doctor Who series 13 just yet, the BBC has revealed that the new episodes will be released in 2021, probably in autumn or winter towards the end of the year.
+Many fans believe October or November are likely start dates for the series.

 “The 13th series starts on BBC One later in 2021,” the BBC said in a release, with executive producer Matt Strevens adding that fans would see new episodes “later this year”.